 How to make Instagram Photos private

-If you decide to allow the app (or find, like I did, that it had already been installed) I recommend setting your child’s Instagram profile to private.
+If you decide to allow the app I recommend setting your child’s Instagram profile to private.
 Here’s how:

-2. Now scroll down to the bottom and make sure the “Photos are private” is set to “On”.
+2. This takes you to the Options screen.
+Now scroll down to the bottom and make sure the “Private Account” setting is turned on as shown here.

 Now only those who your child has accepted as a follower can see his or her pictures.
-And, since the update on 8/16/12, non-approved users can no longer click through and see a list of your child’s followers, and who he or she is following.
+Non-approved users cannot see a list of your child’s followers, and who he or she is following.
 This is helpful in maintaining some semblance of privacy on the Instragram social network.
-Another reason to make the profile private.

 Since I follow my daughter on the app and she follows me (another recommendation of mine) I now know, by clicking through the list, that there are plenty of other kids from her school using Instagram.
 Some have private profiles but others encourage followers – a 7th grader has over 1,500 followers!